Kracken256/quix/orbit/README.md

 - **Container Algorithms**

-    *Note: All of these modules are fully operating system and architecture independent.*
+    *Note: All of these modules are fully operating system and architecture-independent.*
     | Module | Description |
     | ------ | ----------- |
     | `sort` | Sorting algorithms |